MicrosoftDocs/sql-docs/docs/advanced-analytics/r/provision-the-r-server-only-sql-server-2016-enterprise-vm-on-azure.md

 In addition to creating a virtual machine using an image that already includes SQL Server machine learning, you can install SQL Server on an existing virtual machine and enable the machine learning features.
 We recommend Enterprise or Developer edition, to avoid resource constraints.
 Installation also requires that you use your own license key.

-When you run setup, be sure to select the machine learnign feature and at least one language (R or Python).
+When you run setup, be sure to select the machine learning feature and at least one language (R or Python).
 Some additional steps are required to enable machine learning services to communicate with SQL Server, and to enable networking on the virtual machine.

 For more information, see [Installing SQL Server R Services on an Azure virtual machine](../r/installing-sql-server-r-services-on-an-azure-virtual-machine.md).